Remarks on Boundaries, Anomalies, and Noninvertible Symmetries: Introduction

 We further discuss the relation to anomalies.
-For invertible symmetries, 't Hooft anomalies can be equivalently defined either in terms of (1) the incompatibility with a symmetry-preserving, trivially gapped phase (which will be our definition of an anomaly throughout), or (2) the obstruction to gauging.
+For invertible symmetries, 't Hooft anomalies can be equivalently defined either in terms of (1) the incompatibility with a symmetry-preserving, trivially gapped phase \footnote{A symmetry-preserving trivially gapped phase is a gapped phase with a unique ground state which is invariant under the symmetry action.
+It is the low energy limit of an SPT phase.} (which will be our definition of an anomaly throughout), or (2) the obstruction to gauging.
 For non-invertible symmetries, we point out that these two notions of anomaly again bifurcate.
 It is possible that a fusion category $\cal C$ can be ``gauged" in a generalized sense by inserting a mesh of all the topological defects of $\cal C$ \cite{Frohlich:2009gb,Carqueville:2012dk,Brunner:2014lua,Bhardwaj:2017xup}, and yet is incompatible with a trivially gapped phase.
 The simplest such example is the Fibonacci fusion category.
 We show that a fusion category kinematically admits a strongly symmetric boundary if and only if it is free of anomaly (in the sense that it is compatible with a trivially gapped phase), while it admits a weakly symmetric boundary if and only if it can be ``gauged."

 By employing the relation between renormalization group (RG) boundaries and relevant deformations, the analysis of symmetric boundary conditions leads to new constraints on bulk RG flows beyond those from anomaly matching.
 In particular, we find that the tetracritical Ising CFT cannot be trivially gapped by any relevant deformation while preserving the $\mathrm{Rep}(S_3)$ fusion category, even though that symmetry is non-anomalous in the sense that it is kinematically compatible with a trivially gapped phase.